Skip to Main Content

 Transfer Credit

 Enrolled graduate students may request to transfer in graduate credits from another college or university.
-To request transfer credits, complete the Graduate Transfer Credit Request Form, available on the Graduate Admissions webpage, attach an official transcript with a photocopy of the course description from the catalog/bulletin, and submit the package to your adviser for approval.
+To request transfer credits, complete the Graduate Transfer Credit Request Form, attach an official transcript with a photocopy of the course description from the catalog/ Bulletin, and submit the package to your adviser for approval.

-Transfer credits are accepted up to a maximum of 40 percent of the total credits required for the degree program.
+• Transfer credits are accepted up to a maximum of 40% of the total credits required for the degree program.

 For non-CUNY colleges